OmarShehata11/Important-Notes/Important Notes/Shell Notes/someBasicCommands.md

 echo "line1, line2 \n col1, col2" | awk '{print $1}'
 # this will print the first col only which contain : line1, col1,

+# example for cut
+cut -f 1,2 -d ":" /etc/passwd # to split coloumns with seperator ":" and print the first and second field.

+sort

+sort -t ":" -k 1 /etc/passwd # to search alphabitic
+sort -t -n ":" -k 3 /etc/passwd # to search numerically
 ```